XuIreneYini/Labour-force-participation-rate-analysis/README.md

 ## Project Overview

 This project analyzes OECD labor force participation data, comparing trends between the USA and the EU-27 from 2018 to 2024.
-Data source: OECD data employment indicators
+ Data sourced from the OECD's employment indicators.

 ## File Structure